Telugu cinema icon Akkineni Nageswara Rao died here early Wednesday, his family said. He was 91.

 Popularly known as ANR, he is survived by three daughters and two sons, including popular actor Nagarjuna.

-The Dadasaheb Phalke award winner acted in about 255 films.
-Before he fell ill, he was shooting for a film titled "Manam" with his son Nagarjuna and grandson Naga Chaitanya.
+Born Sep 20, 1924 in Venkata Raghavapuram in Krishna district of coastal Andhra, the legendary actor acted in 255 films.
+He was currently acting in a film titled "Manam" with his son Nagarjuna and grandson Naga Chaitanya.